The Master Detective (1933 film)

 The Master Detective (Der Meisterdetektiv) is a 1933 German comedy crime film directed by Franz Seitz and starring Weiß Ferdl, Ery Bos and Hans Stüwe.
 It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art director Max Seefelder.

 Plot

 A snooping busybody considers himself a great investigator.
 When his niece acquires a new boyfriend he decides to check out his background.
-Unwittingly, however, he becomes mixed up in a real crime.
+Unwittingly he becomes mixed up in a real crime.